 Congratulations!
 You’ve been accepted to a doctoral program!
-Now, figuring out how to fund your PhD is the next scariest parts of furthering your education.
+Now, figuring out how paying for doctorate degree is the next scariest parts of furthering your education.
 Yes, your research has been deemed important enough, but now you need to start analyzing all of your financial options to offset some of the costs.

 Doctoral Degrees in Education